ZachWolpe/fastai/automation/copy.md

 2. **Opportunity Assessment**: We prepare a comprehensive analysis document (at no cost) outlining specific AI/ML applications tailored to your business.
 Each recommendation includes measurable ROI projections and implementation timelines.

-3. **Strategic Planning**: If you're interested in moving forward, we work collaboratively to prioritize projects, define success metrics, and create a phased implementation roadmap.
+3. **Strategic Planning**: We work collaboratively to prioritize projects, define success metrics, and create a phased implementation roadmap.

 4. **Build & Deploy**: We develop, test, and deploy your automation solutions!